 When considering the 12-steps, steps 1 through 3 emphasize SELF-ACCEPTANCE and the decision to take action for self.
 This occurs for a Phoenix student through acceptance of being in an unfamiliar environment, personal contemplation and reflection in a tranquil environment, and journaling.
 Students are accepted into the Phoenix culture by other members of the group and staff that help minimize feelings of loss that may be experienced upon arrival.
 Steps 4 through 9 in the 12-step tradition relate to COURAGE.
-One faces the causes and conditions of using substances and recognizes resulting negative behaviors.
+One faces the causes and conditions that triggered the drug abuse and recognizes resulting negative behaviors.
 For the Phoenix student, he learns “hard” wilderness skills such as making fire, building traps and hiking.
 He deals with the difficult emotions that arise during these tasks (e.g. frustration, anger, sadness), comes to terms with his past, makes amends, takes ownership of his behaviors, and character development begins.
 He becomes a member of his community and group.
 Steps 10 through 12 incorporate WISDOM.
 Here one starts to incorporate habits developed and prepares for how they will be carried to outside lives.
 The 12-step principle of Giving Back is a focus.
 The Phoenix student is becoming a leader of his group, is mentoring new members of the community, and is facilitating evening meetings and daily activities with field instructors.
 He continues to build character and focuses on service to others.

-Phoenix students celebrate milestones of sobriety through ceremony including their graduation from the program.
+Phoenix students celebrate milestones of sobriety through ceremony including their graduation from the teen drug treatment program.
 At this point the groundwork has been laid by building familiarity with the principles of the 12-step model, its language and traditions.
 Students will carry these skills to support their own self- efficacy and to sustain recovery.

 We invite you to learn more about the Phoenix Outdoor drug & alcohol addiction treatment program for boys by exploring our site and uncovering what makes us unique:

 - Discover how much learning and growth take place in a typical day in the life of a SUWS student